raphaelmmachado/perguntas-e-respostas/README.md

 ### What I Learned:
 - Render api data
 - More about how useState works
-- how useEffect works useEffect (without dependencies array, with empty dependencies array and with dependencies array)
+- how useEffect works (without dependencies array, with empty dependencies array and with dependencies array)
 - Pass state as props
 - axios